 It’s widely accepted that you should encompass all departments when you implement Client Lifecycle Management (CLM) including all sources of static and dynamic data, marketing processes, and value-added services into a unified decision supporting platform.
 But, one thing that’s often overlooked when it comes to this digital transformation of your firm is understanding the restraining forces within your business and their impact on any potential platform selection and implementation.

 You need insights that provide a deeper understanding of the issues that your business and employees face.
 To do this you need to approach platform changes with a different mindset.

-Ultimately new technology will mean a level of change in the business.
+Ultimately new technology, such as CRM software for accountants, will mean a level of change in the business.
 This change is not just for the sake of it, or simply that you are told you need to digitise because everyone else is.
-It’s because it will bridge gaps between the silos of information for that unified view of client acquisition, retention, cross and up-selling thus streamlining workflows, freeing up time which benefit the business.
-It is also about engaging with employees and understanding the needs of the next generation of workforce to help change.
+It’s because it will bridge gaps between the silos of information for that unified view of client acquisition, retention, cross and up-selling thus streamlining workflows, freeing up time which benefits the business.
+It is also about engaging with employees and understanding the needs of the next generation of the workforce to help change.

 Talking to us about our Envision methodology will help clarify why a change is needed, and how it will be implemented before deciding what technology platform to invest in.

 Talk to us about getting your software application platforms working together to support your firm’s organisational objectives and strategic goals…